aws/aws-sdk-php/docs/service-dynamodb.rst

 `putItem() <http://docs.aws.amazon.com/aws-sdk-php/latest/class-Aws.DynamoDb.DynamoDbClient.html#_putItem>`_
 method of the client.

-.. example:: DynamoDb/Integration/DynamoDb_20120810_Test.php testAddItem

-As you can see, the ``formatAttributes()`` method of the client can be used to more easily format the attributes of the item.
-Alternatively, you can provide the item attributes without using the helper method:

 .. example:: DynamoDb/Integration/DynamoDb_20120810_Test.php testAddItemWithoutHelperMethod

 You can also add items in batches of up to 25 items using the `BatchWriteItem()